ramonmarrero/katacoda-scenarios/airflow-course/step1.md

 The commands used to launch the container was:

 - docker pull puckel/docker-airflow
-- docker run --name airflow -d -p 8080:8080 puckel/docker-airflow
+- docker run --name airflow -d -p 8080:8080 -e LOAD_EX=y puckel/docker-airflow

 The first command downloads the docker image for Airflow.